 We talked about what drives you professionally.
 How about away from work?

 I’ve always been sports guy, playing whatever sport was in season at a small high school and then football in college.
 My wife was also an athlete, so our two kids really didn’t stand much of a chance.
 Like a lot of families, we crisscrossed KC from ballfield to gym and back while the kids were growing up.
 Now that they are grown, we still like to watch sporting events together.
 Throughout, I had always used running to stay in shape.

 In my mid-20s, on a whim, I decided to run the Kansas City marathon without nearly enough preparation…it was an awful experience that I managed to complete.
 I don’t like not doing things well, so the experience gnawed at me, and, in my mid-30s, I got the opportunity to run the Boston Marathon.
 It happened to be one of the hottest on record in 2004, so although I was prepared, it turned into another miserable experience.

 This time, it didn’t take me another 10 years to get back in the saddle, and after a year I decided to make one more attempt at a good marathon experience.
 The third time was the charm.
 I was running that third marathon with a friend and got to talking about having done each marathon in a different state.
 That conversation started a 13-year quest to finish the other 47 states before turning 50.
 Luckily, I completed Minnesota—my 50th—prior to the pandemic, which cancelled official marathons for almost a year.

 I am also an avid weekend golfer and enjoy cycling.
-My wife is convinced I am secretly prepping for triathlons.
-I made that mistake with setting the first goal—I will be smarter this time around.
+I am currently prepping for triathlons with the goal of completing an Iron Man event.

 UMB is a nationally recognized and ranked provider of bond trustee and agency services to the corporate and municipal marketplaces.
 Learn how UMB can support your organization’s trust and escrow needs, or contact us to be connected with a corporate trust team member.